(Photo credit: Anete Lūsiņa via Unsplash.)

 In the end, if your reason for cancellation is legitimate and you’ve done a good job documenting, your claim will be processed quickly – and if you’re a BHTP customer who chose a payment method like PayPal or debit card, you’ll be paid fast, too.

 Cancel For Any Reason Travel Insurance

 The other thing we need to mention about trip cancellation insurance is a subset known as Cancel For Any Reason coverage (CFAR).

-CFAR coverage is an option on Berkshire Hathaway Travel Protection’s ExactCare Extra® product (though it’s not available in New York).
+CFAR coverage is an option on Berkshire Hathaway Travel Protection’s ExactCare Extra® plan (though it’s not available in New York).

 As the name implies, CFAR will reimburse you if you have to cancel your trip for any reason – any reason, from Zika fears to a bad hair day – but with great flexibility comes great restraints.
 CFAR coverage can add significantly to your policy cost, and in most cases it will only reimburse you for a percentage of your trip costs.